Espera-fzn/Star_Topology_Convolution/README.md

 This Repository including the Pytorch implementation of Star Topology Convolution and six datasets: Ogbn-MAG, Ogbn-Arxiv, Citeseer, Cora, Pubmed, and Essential-Protein used in our paper: Star Topology Convolution for Graph Representation Learning.

-Run Demo_test.py can reproduce the results of Ogbn-MAG.
+Run EP.py can reproduce the results of Essential-Protein.

 # Dependencies